Medical Devices and Thailand Food and Drug Administration (TFDA)

 All kind of medical devices that are used in Thailand has to be approved and registered by Food and Drug administration (FDA), it is important organization that monitors & controls various matters related to medical devices and others.
-The main role of the FDA is to protect consumer’s health, especially, to ensure safety, quality and efficacy of health products within its limit.
+The main role of the FDA is to protect consumer’s health, especially, to ensure safety, quality and efficacy of health products within their limit.

-These include: foods, drugs, psychotropic substances, narcotics, medical devices, volatile substances, cosmetics and hazardous substances available in the country.
+These include foods, drugs, psychotropic substances, narcotics, medical devices, volatile substances, cosmetics and hazardous substances available in the country.
 This has to be implemented in accordance with national legislation and international agreements.

 - Pre-marketing control

-- This includes control of manufacturing facilities, product quality and advertising before the products launch in the market.
+- This includes control of manufacturing facilities, product quality and advertising before the product’s launch in the market.
 In each case, compliance is required with the relevant legislation and regulations.

 - Post-marketing control

 - The aim of this activity is to investigate manufacturing facilities and product quality and to ensure that they maintain compliance with previously-approved standards and with legislation and regulations.
 For example, samples of products are regularly inspected and taken to check for compliance and quality.
 Previously-approved products are revisited periodically to ascertain the consistency of manufacturing and product standards over time.